em2-research/em2-research.github.io/Join-us.md

 cover-img: /assets/img/10.jpg
 ---

-## Opening for propective Ph.D. students
+## Opening for prospective Ph.D. students
 Currently, we have several opennings for Ph.D. students.
 Please send a CV to Prof. Yang by email.

 ## Opening for undergraduate researchers